 There is really only one way to get to Easter Island– by plane.
-The majority of flights depart from Santiago, Chile, on LATAM (formerly LAN) Airlines.
+The majority of flights to Easter Island depart from Santiago, Chile, on LATAM (formerly LAN) Airlines.

 Currently, there are eight flights a week from Santiago, so booking early is advised.
 One flight a week also departs from Tahiti.
-Flight time to Easter Island from Santiago is about five hours, generally departing in the morning.
+Flight time to Easter Island from Santiago Chile is about five hours, generally departing in the morning.

 Arriving at Mataveri Airport, the entire plane crowds into a small baggage claim area.
 While waiting, you can visit the CONAF booth to purchase the entry ticket to the national park on the island (current cost is $80 USD or 54,000 CH Peso).

 The ticket is valid for the entire length of your stay and is the only ticket you need to visit any of the sites on the island.
 Just be sure to have it on you when you visit all the archaeological sites.
 If the queue is too long at the airport, you can also purchase the entry ticket at Rano Raraku.

 The airport is within walking distance of the main town, Hanga Roa.
 But nearly every accommodation on the island offers free shuttle service to/from the airport, greeting you with a flower lei.
 Arriving in the early afternoon, it makes for a wonderful time to explore Hanga Roa.

-To orientate one’s self on the island and to learn its history, the first stop should be Father Sebastian Englert Anthropological Museum.
+To orientate one’s self on Easter Island and to learn its history, the first stop should be Father Sebastian Englert Anthropological Museum.
 A small but wonderfully detailed museum that sheds light on the history and culture of the island (though a recommended reading before getting to the island is The Mystery of Easter Island by Katherine Routledge).

 Admission to the museum is $2.00 USD and is open 9:30 – 17:30 Tuesday to Friday, 9:30 – 12:30 on the weekend and is closed on Mondays.
 It is also one of the rare places on the island where there is a public restroom.
 Mark this location down guys!